Enjoy a full years subscription of Healthy Revelations and discover life-changing health secrets you won't find anywhere else.

 Written by Lisa Jillanza

 It’s getting warmer and it’s almost time for picnics, barbecues, and outdoor parties!
-But just because you aren’t choosing all of your meals, that doesn’t mean that you have to pack on the pounds this summer.
+But just because you aren’t choosing all your meals, that doesn’t mean that you have to pack on the pounds this summer.
+Keep these tips in mind at your next picnic:

 • Choose lean ground meat when making burgers.
 You should also try low-fat hot dogs, sausages and bratwurst and other grilled favorites.